State and Local Policy Database

 PECO offers electric efficiency incentives and technical assistance to residential and commercial/industrial customers.
 PGW similarly offers natural gas efficiency programs to residential and business customers.

 PECO has partnered with the City of Philadelphia to help meet the goal of reducing citywide building energy usage.
-As part of this effort, PECO is developing an online tool which will enable building managers to electronically transfer their electrical energy usage into the Portfolio Manager benchmarking tool.
+As part of this effort, PECO developed an online tool which enables building managers to electronically transfer their electrical energy usage into the Portfolio Manager benchmarking tool.
 PGW is the nation’s largest municipally-owned gas utility and is partnering with the Office of Sustainability on a business diversification strategy that may include expanding the scope of its EnergySense efficiency program.

 Low-Income & Multifamily EE Programs List All